networkx/nx-guides/content/algorithms/isomorphism/isomorphism.md

 ### Applications

+There are a lot of applications of the graph isomorphism problem.

+- Image recognition: Images can be translated to graphs and by finding (sub)isomorphisms we can compare if two images are similar.

 - Verification of equivalence of different representations of the design of an electronic circuit and communication networks.
-- Image recognition.

 - Identification of chemical compounds and proteins.

 - Algorithms for fingerprint, facial and retina matching.

 - Clustering Algorithms on social networks.

 ## Isomorphism Algorithms
 **Naive Approach**